ColdLogical/VIPER-Templates/README.md

 1. Clone the VIPERTemplates repository
 1. Run the install script (double click)
-  - This creates a symbolic link in the /Applications/Xcode directory to the templates
-  - Note: if your Xcode is not installed in the default location, then you will need to change this path

 # VIPER
 VIPER is a 6 tier architecture that abstracts module tasks into each tier such that everything has a single responsibility.
 Its conforms to SOLID design principles and is an implementation of Clean Architecture concepts.